 40g horseradish cream

-Marinate the cheeks in the wine for 2 days.
+Marinate beef cheeks in wine for 2 days.

-Remove from the marinate and pat dry.
-Brown in a frying pan with the olive oil.
-In a good sized casserole dish gently sauté the celery, leek and onion until golden brown, add the marinade and reduce by half.
-Skim off any scum.
+Preheat oven to 150°.
+Remove from the marinade and pat dry.
+Brown in a frying pan with olive oil.
+In a good-sized casserole dish, gently sauté the celery, leek and onion until golden brown, add the marinade and reduce by half.
+Skim off any fat.

 Add the stock, herbs, star anise, tomato paste and Worcestershire sauce.
-Add the cheeks, cover with a tight fitting lid and cook in a 150c oven for 6 hours.
-Check, the cheeks should be very soft.
+Add the cheeks, cover with a tight-fitting lid and cook in oven for 6 hours.
+Check - the cheeks should be very soft.

-Leave in the liquid over night to calm down and relax.
+Leave in the liquid overnight to let rest.

-Whip the crème fraîche until firm then add the lemon juice, zest and relish.
-Check for seasoning.
+Whip the crème fraîche until firm, then add the lemon juice, zest and horseradish cream.
+Season to taste.

 To serve, gently warm the casserole and remove the cheeks.
-Strain the liquid then reduce until you have a lovely sauce.
-Roast the carrots in the butter for 20 minutes in a 180c oven until tender.
+Strain the liquid, then reduce until you have a lovely sauce.
+Roast the carrots in the butter for 20 minutes in a 180° oven until tender.
 Gently reheat the cheeks for 10 minutes.